jangler/oracles-randomizer/doc/seasons_notes.md

   that have only one season anyway.
 - The rod of seasons is broken into four items (one for each season).
 Obtaining a season gives you the rod as well.
+- Fool's ore is randomized, since it's actually the most powerful weapon in the game.
+The Strange Brothers trade you nothing for your feather (or cape), and shovel is not required to retrieve the stolen item.

 The following items are **not** randomized: